rhadamanthe/host-grabber-pp/docs/en/index.md

 * **Remove successful downloads from Firefox's download view**: this option removes from Firefox's download view all the downloads that were successful.
 Those with failures will remain visible.
 * **Open the download view when pages are analyzed**: this option seems quite explicit.
 The default behavior is to open the view.
 It can be disabled with this option.
+* **Prefix file names with a counter**: prefix all the file names with a counter, which guarantees file ordering will be the same as the download order.
 * **Limit the number of simultaneous downloads**: this option allows to limit the number of parallel downloads started by HG ++.
 Notice that by default, Firefox already limits the number of active connections towards a same server (by default,